molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

 This causes the Observable to emit the translation and complete.
-The `TranslatePipe` receives the translation and saves it.
+The Pipe receives the translation and saves it.

 To see a change in the DOM, we start a second change detection.
-The `TranslatePipe`’s `transform` method is called for the second time and returns the correct translation.
+The Pipe’s `transform` method is called for the second time and returns the correct translation.

 ```typescript
 it('translates the key, async service response', fakeAsync(() => {